Leoddddsb/GDP_Group9_Automated-MAPEM-File-Creation/configs/Dictionary1/MAPEM_Lane_Geometry_Connections_Overview.md

 ## 1. Overview: Minimum Dictionary Table to Complete

 This section provides the human-readable overview table for the part of the MAPEM element-source priority dictionary covering lane geometry and lane-to-lane connections.
-Before writing the full YAML configuration, this table should be completed and agreed by the group.

 This table is not a site-specific evidence matrix.
 It does not record final values for a particular site such as `337L` or `5040`.
 Instead, it defines the general rule for how each mandatory MAPEM element in this section should be populated across different site packages.